sireum/v3/readme.md

 ## Installing and Running Sireum

-Sireum v3 binary distributions can be verified with the following [minisign](https://jedisct1.github.io/minisign/)
+Sireum v3 binary distributions are cryptographically signed; the digital signature can be verified using the following [minisign](https://jedisct1.github.io/minisign/)
 command: